-CPI Indexi is the All groups Consumer Price Index, Weighted Average of Eight Capital Cities, Index Number for the March quarter preceding the relevant Determination Date;
+CPI Index_i is the All groups Consumer Price Index, Weighted Average of Eight Capital Cities, Index Number for the March quarter of the year preceding the relevant Determination Date;

-CPI Index0 is the All groups Consumer Price Index, Weighted Average of Eight Capital Cities, Index Number for the March quarter of the year 2007, being 155.6.
+CPI Index0 is the All groups Consumer Price Index, Weighted Average of Eight Capital Cities, Index Number for the March quarter of the year 2006, being 151.9.

-$CV{i\text{--}1}$ is the cumulative effect of the variations actually applied by ARTC to the Indicative Access Charges for Indicative Services from 1 July 2008 to the relevant Determination Date ("i").
-The cumulative effect is to be determined in accordance with the following formula:
+CV{i-1} is the cumulative impact of the application of variations actually applied by ARTC to the Indicative Access Charges for Indicative Services between the first Determination Date (1 July 2007) and the relevant Determination Date.
+The cumulative impact would be determined in accordance with the following formula:

-$V_1, V_2...V{i-1}$ are the actual % variations which have been applied to the Indicative Access Charges for Indicative Services from 1 July 2008 to the relevant Determination Date.
+V_1,V_2,V{i-1} are the actual variations which have been applied from the first Determination Date (1 July 2007) to the relevant Determination Date